34 High Street,

 Located in the west London district of Acton.
 The Dominion Cinema opened on 19th October 1937 with Paul Kelly in “Parole Racket” and Elizabeth Bergner in “Dreaming Lips”.
 It was a project of the small Bacal & Lee Circuit, and they commissioned Frank Ernest Bromige to build another of his streamlined Art Deco style cinemas.

-Inside the circle foyer had a small cafe set into a sunken floor feature (recently filled in).
-The auditorium is pure streamline deco with hidden troughs of concealed lighting.
+Inside the circle foyer had a small café set into a sunken floor feature (recently filled in).
+The auditorium is in a pure Streamline Moderne style with hidden troughs of concealed lighting.

 The Granada is a Grade II Listed building.